 “It is an enormous honor to have been selected as the 2019 Taubman Prize winner and to join the list of illustrious translational scientists who have previously received this unique award,” O’Rahilly said.
 “As someone who has spent his professional life at the interface between the clinic and the laboratory, I am delighted that the Taubman Prize specifically recognizes those who work to bring the fields of science and medicine closer together.”

 At Cambridge, Dr. O’Rahilly remains active in clinical practice and also serves as professor of clinical biochemistry and medicine.
-He led the establishment of the Welcome Trust-MRC Institute of Metabolic Science, which he now co-directs.
+He led the establishment of the Wellcome Trust-MRC Institute of Metabolic Science, which he now co-directs.
 Among his many other responsibilities, he also is Scientific Director of the Cambridge NIHR Biomedical Research Centre.

 Dr. O’Rahilly is the recipient of many international awards and honors and in 2013, he was appointed a Knight Bachelor in the Queen’s Birthday Honors for his services to medical research.